Ragwort Poisoning – A Real Danger Horses

 - Treatment is aimed at minimising the work of the liver and supportive therapy.

-- The patient may respond to treatment if diagnosed early.
+- The horse may respond to treatment if diagnosed early.

 - The diet can be altered to contain low but adequate levels of good quality easily digestible protein to prevent the overproduction of ammonia.